HarlemSquirrel/HarlemSquirrel.github.io/_posts/2016-08-10-set_current_link_class_with_jquery.markdown

 }
 {% endhighlight %}

 Now we're talking!
 I can reuse this puppy by just calling `setNavLinkClassToCurrent('.user-nav')`, `setNavLinkClassToCurrent('.main-nav')`, or `setNavLinkClassToCurrent('.beer-nav')`.
-I could even go a step futher if we wanted to have our pick of CSS classes to apply.
+I could even go a step further if we wanted to have our pick of CSS classes to apply.

 {% highlight js %}
 function setCurrentNavLinkClass(navClass, linkClass) {